acsexton/acsexton.github.io/about.md

 # ↂ

+The intersection of Philosophy and effort is the mindful-est hustle.

-Because it's one thing to accept a drought from time to time.
+Because it's one thing to work through a drought from time to time.

-It's another to recognize we grow best where the dirt's dry.
+It's another to know we grow best where the dirt's dry.